 PDO

-There are times you do not want the overhead of an ORM.
+There are times when you do not want the overhead of an ORM.
 You might also want to build eager loading yourself.
 In these cases, you need to use PHP’s PDO class.

 Let’s say we have 10 authors.
 If you queried their books without eager loading, you would run 11 SQL queries.